metalfoxdev/catseye/README.md

 It's way slower than the old method, but it works.

+## API (sort of)
+You could use this service as an API by accessing the programme list from this URL: `https://metalfoxdev.github.io/catseye/progs.json`

 ## Disclaimer
 This service is not endorsed in any way by NHK and/or it's subsidiaries.